-How to earn rewards & freebies from your current account
+How to earn rewards & freebies from your bank

-There are a number of reasons to switch your bank, with switching bonuses, cashback and interest often a big draw.
-However, the easiest ones are often “reward” accounts as they usually require very little effort to make something extra every month.
+There are a number of reasons to change your bank, with switching bonuses, cashback and interest often a big draw.
+However, the easiest ones are often “reward” accounts as they usually require very little effort to make something extra every month – and you don’t even need to switch to get them.

 From free cinema tickets to a fiver paid to your account each month, they’re certainly better than the accounts we’re all used to which give nothing in return.